Skip to content

 Figure 9e: Resume or Jump to the next breakpoint

-You can use this to find out what is in the global scope and what its variables are, using the scope panel.
-You can also find out the value of the this keyword.
+Using the scope panel, we can find out what the global scope contains and what its variables are.
+We can also find out the value of the this keyword.

 Figure 10a: Scope panel